airfanBG/SoftuniBMX/README.md

 - <img src="https://flagpedia.net/data/flags/w580/gb.webp" width="20" /> - This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/airfanBG/SoftuniBMX/tree/develop?tab=License-1-ov-file) file for details.

-🌐 Thank you for joining us on this journey to Bike production! 🌐
+🌐 Thank you for joining us on this journey to Bike Management eXtreme - BMX! 🌐